 The priorities of the Diocese are to release gifts, renew vocations and deepen people's life of faith.
-We aim to do so by effective stewardship of our resources, by collaborative team working, by respect for all and transparent accountability.
+We aim to do so by effective stewardship of our resources, by collaborative team working, by respect for all and transparent accountability and respect for all.